Finance and HR Support Officer

 Probation

-The appointment is for an initial probation period of 6 months, and final confirmation of your appointment is dependent upon the satisfactory completion of this probationary period.
+The appointment is for an initial 6-month probationary period, and final confirmation of your appointment depends on the satisfactory completion of this probationary period.

 Application